Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-ApplicationAttribute-AA_DontShowShortcutsInContextMenus-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 28
-    :digest: 30b39bac058fb4d99503831a93e7c2f4
+    :digest: 9f7f2cd7d22d2313aa9ffce9490b8ab2

 Actions with the Shortcut property won't be shown in any shortcut menus unless specifically set by the QAction::shortcutVisibleInContextMenu property.
-This value was added in Qt 5.10, and defaults to the preference reported by the implementation of QPlatformIntegration::styleHint.
-To override the platform integration, set this attribute after :sip:ref:`~PyQt6.QtCore.QCoreApplication` has been instantiated.
+This value was added in Qt 5.10, and is by default based on the value reported by :sip:ref:`~PyQt6.QtGui.QStyleHints.showShortcutsInContextMenus`.
+To override the default behavior, set the style hint before :sip:ref:`~PyQt6.QtCore.QCoreApplication` has been instantiated, or set this attribute after :sip:ref:`~PyQt6.QtCore.QCoreApplication` has been instantiated.